b32a0f/SmartFTPxmlMaker/README.md

 # SmartFTPxmlMaker
-Python script to SmartFTP Transfer Queue xml.
+Python script to make SmartFTP Transfer Queue xml.

 # Note
   - Using Drive File Stream to detect duplicated files on Google Drive.
 RaiDrive will works same.